-"incapacitated."
-There is a difference between a situation in which consent is clearly given and one in which it is not.
-Giving and getting clear consent is part of a respectful relationship.
-3 methods of effective birth control for teens.
-Boundaries exist and what they are.
-There are types of boundaries.
-What their own boundaries are in relation to physical touch.
-The need to communicate about boundaries in a romantic or sexual relationship.
-The four stages of the human sexual response cycle.
-There facts and myths about sexual response and what those are.
-It is normal for the body of someone who has been sexually abused or assaulted to respond to that sexual stimulation and does not indicate that the person actually enjoyed or consented to the act.
-There are characteristics of healthy and unhealthy or abusive relationships.
-What is the difference between a situation in which consent is clearly given and one in which it is not?
-Is giving and getting clear consent is part of a respectful relationship?
-What are 3 methods of effective birth control for teens?
-What are boundaries?
-What are their own boundaries in relation to physical touch?
-Should I communicate about boundaries in a romantic or sexual relationship?
-What are the four stages of the human sexual response cycle?
-What are they?
-Is it normal for the body of someone who has been sexually abused or assaulted to respond to that sexual stimulation and does not indicate that the person actually enjoyed or consented to the act?
-What are things a person can do to leave an unhealthy or abusive relationship? -- --
+- There is a difference between a situation in which consent is clearly given and one in which it is not. - Giving and getting clear consent is part of a respectful relationship. - 3 methods of effective birth control for teens. - Boundaries exist and what they are. - There are types of boundaries. - What their own boundaries are in relation to physical touch. - The need to communicate about boundaries in a romantic or sexual relationship.
+The four stages of the human sexual response cycle. - There facts and myths about sexual response and what those are. - It is normal for the body of someone who has been sexually abused or assaulted to respond to that sexual stimulation and does not indicate that the person actually enjoyed or consented to the act. - There are characteristics of healthy and unhealthy or abusive relationships. - There are things a person can do to leave an unhealthy or abusive relationship.

+- clearly given and one in which it is not? - Is giving and getting clear consent is part of a respectful relationship? - What are 3 methods of effective birth control for teens? - What are boundaries? - What are types of boundaries? - What are their own boundaries in relation to physical touch? - Should I communicate about boundaries in a romantic or sexual relationship? - What are the four stages of the human sexual response cycle? - What are two facts and two myths about sexual response and what are they? - Is it normal for the body of someone who has been sexually abused or assaulted to respond to that sexual stimulation and does not indicate that the person actually enjoyed or consented to the act? - What are characteristics of healthy and unhealthy or abusive relationships? - What are things a person can do to leave an unhealthy or abusive relationship?